Marcovis2/Create-Your-Own-Image-Classifier/README.md

-# Image classifier with Python Project
+# Image classifier with PyTorch

-Code for an image classifier built with PyTorch, then convert it into a command line application.
+Code for an image classifier built with PyTorch, including command line application.